saw-a-bird/UniversityWebsite/README.md

   ```

+Please try not to spam emails, it'll block all email-related functionality for a day, which will be really inconvenient for all of us.

 I already taken care of the server-side code inside the Class ``` Emailer.php ```.
 Feel free to check it.

-# HOW TO SET UP WEBSITE:
+# HOW TO SET UP WEBSITE (NECESSARY):

+This was actually done, not because it looks pretty cool, it helps with routing especially for images.

 Go to ```C:\xampp\apache\conf\extra```, and open ```httpd-vhosts.conf```.
 Add this: